The trope of Light Equals Hope is a visual one, used by cinematographers and other film professionals who really like their Symbolism.

 - Pacific Rim shares this with Empathic Environment.
 The entire film from our first look at the Shatterdome takes place, day or night, in torrential rain.
 No matter how many fights there are, the humans win them at a dear price: lost Jaegers and lost lives.
 Only after Mako and Raleigh have scored a decisive victory do we finally get to see the sun come out.

-- In The Professional, Mathilda's terror after her parents and brother are brutally murdered is contrasted with her relieved expression as Leon opens his door to help her, and light floods across her face.
+- In The Professional, Mathilda's terror after her parents and brother are brutally murdered by corrupt DEA agents and cops is contrasted with her relieved expression as Leon opens his door to help her, and light floods across her face.

 - In The Lord of the Rings: The Two Towers, The Battle of Helm's Deep takes place during night, in a heavy rainstorm.
 Saruman's army massively outnumbers the Rohirrim, who are certain they have no chance to win.
 However, when dawn breaks and light appears on the horizon, The Cavalry led by Gandalf the White and Eomer arrive and turn the tides of the battle.